The 1980s were a tough period for the golden age of adult films.

 It turns out that Raven Touchstone was just one person.
 And she was a middle-aged, Jewish woman from a sheltered upbringing in the mid-west.

 So how did she come to be the grand-dame of adult film scriptwriting?
-How did get started and how does she remember working with all of the big names in the industry?
+How did she get started and how does she remember working with all of the big names in the industry?

 On this episode of The Rialto Report, we start with the legendary adult film actor and director, Paul Thomas, whom Raven wrote some of her best work for.